 Looking for a way to get noticed fast in this changing job market?
 Gain a respected credential and specialized career skills you can put to work right away.

-With UW specializations, a new, short-format offering from UW Professional & Continuing Education, people can quickly learn in-demand career skills.
-The first nine specializations — with topics ranging from podcasting to SEO — will be offered online, beginning in fall 2023.
+With UW specializations, a short-format offering from UW Professional & Continuing Education, people can learn in-demand career skills in a range of fields, from brand management to grant writing to UX research.

 What’s a Specialization?